 3. Schedule Out Social Media Posts in Advance

 If you have been paying attention to industry trends lately you know that social media has become extremely influential in the real estate industry.
-While you obviously don’t have to be active on social media to profit as a real estate agent, it definitely makes the job more efficient, and more fun.
+While you obviously don’t have to be active on social media to profit, it definitely makes the job more efficient, and more fun.
 Scheduling out your social media posts in advance also allows you to be active on the major platforms without constantly having to remember to post.
 There are many apps and technology platforms that easily let you do this, so learning how to is not a hassle at all.

 Scheduling out your social media posts ensures that your clients, potential clients, and business contacts are still engaging with you, even when you may not have a lot of time on your hands.
 This keeps your name at the forefront of their mind, and can lead to amazing business opportunities.